27 Mind Blowing Esports Stats (2022)

 |Merchandise and tickets||$66.6 million|

-Sponsorship & advertising generated the most Esports revenue in the US in 2019 (Strive)
+Sponsorship & advertising generate the most Esports revenue in the US (Strive)

-An estimated $277.3 million was generated in the US Esports market in 2019.
+According to 2019 data, an estimated $277.3 million was generated in the US Esports market via sponsorships.
 This was the largest single revenue-producing segment in the industry.

 The next largest share of US Esports market revenue came from prize pools, accounting for $246.5 million.

 This was followed by media rights, worth $108.9 million to the US Esports market in 2019.
-And event & merchandising, worth $14.3 million to the US Esports market in 2019.
+Event & merchandising was worth $14.3 million to the US Esports market in 2019.

 Regional Esports Stats